Sultanate of Hobyo: Administration

-As with the Majeerteen Sultanate, the Sultanate of Hobyo exerted a strong centralised authority during its existence and possessed all of the organs and trappings of an integrated modern state: a functioning bureaucracy, a hereditary nobility, titled aristocrats, a state flag as well as a professional army.
-Like the Majeerteen Sultanate, it was another example of the determination of the Migiurtini people to maintain a traditional and free society.
+As with the Majeerteen Sultanate, the Sultanate of Hobyo exerted a strong centralised authority during its existence and possessed all of the organs and trappings of an integrated modern state: a functioning bureaucracy, a hereditary nobility, titled aristocrats, a state flag, and a professional army.
+Like the Majeerteen Sultanate, it was another example of the determination of the independent Somali states to maintain a state free from European colonialism.
 Both sultanates also maintained written records of their activities, which still exist.

 History

 Rise of the Sultanate

 The sultanate of Hobyo originated from a rift within the Majeerteen.
-The election of Yusuf Ali as Sultan by Bah Lelkase and Bah Yaqub in Alula(which from the time of Boqor Xawaadane had been designated as the residence of the Bah Yaqubs) was the origin of a dynastic conflict.
+The election of Yusuf Ali as Sultan by Bah Lelkase and Bah Yaqub in Alula (which from the time of Boqor Xawaadane had been designated as the residence of the Bah Yaqubs) was the origin of a dynastic conflict.

 Initially, Ali Yusuf Kenadid's goal was to seize control of the neighbouring Majeerteen Sultanate, which was then ruled by his cousin Boqor Osman Mahamud.
 However, he was unsuccessful in this endeavour, and was eventually forced into exile in Yemen.
-A decade later, in the 1870s, Kenadid returned from the Arabian Peninsula with a band of Hadhrami musketeers and a group of devoted lieutenants.
-With their assistance, he managed to overpower the local Hawiye clans and establish the kingdom of Hobyo in 1878.
+A decade later, in the 1870s, Kenadid returned from the Arabian Peninsula with a band of Hadhrami and Mehri fighters led by Husni bin Neymer and a group of devoted lieutenant, among them a close strategist Ali Bos, and Ahmed Sayah, a prominent arms dealer; both from Arab Salah of Mahri origin.
+With their assistance, he managed to overpower the local Habar Gidir clans and establish the Sultanate of Hobyo in 1878.